 sudo apt-get install redis-server.
 Save the EC2 public DNS name for the next step.

-Longshoreman works by deploying instances of Docker powered applications to 1 or more servers.
+Longshoreman works by deploying instances of your Docker powered app to 1 or more servers.
 It does this using a CLI application just like Heroku.
-Since traffic to our applications and to the Longshoreman API (coming from the CLI) both flow through the same service, we use a custom domain to tell Longshoreman that we're talking to it and not one of our apps.
-Longshoreman uses a custom setting called
+But the

 SSH into your new instance.